kibriaislam/Subscription-Membership_Management_SaaS/README.md

 - CQRS pattern implementation using MediatR
 - Swagger UI is available at `/swagger` for API documentation and testing

-## License
+## License & Usage Terms

-This is a production-ready MVP designed for commercial use.
-Feel free to use it as a starting point for your own subscription management system.
+**Important:** This is a production-ready MVP that I've developed.

+**You may NOT use this code, modify it, distribute it, or create derivative works without my explicit written permission.
+You may NOT use this project in any commercial or non-commercial capacity without proper attribution and credits.**

+If you wish to use this codebase:
+1. You must obtain my explicit permission first
+2. You must provide proper attribution and credits to me as the original author
+3. Any usage must be agreed upon in writing

+This project is provided for reference and educational purposes only.
+Unauthorized use is strictly prohibited.

 ---

-If you have questions or need help, feel free to open an issue on the repository or reach out to the development team.
+If you have questions or would like to discuss usage permissions, please contact me directly.